Group size: max. 6 persons

 ABOUT F3Y COURSE (dutch)

 Gedurende onze driejarige fotografie opleiding F3Y Course, wordt je opgeleid tot een professioneel fotograaf.
 De eerste twee jaren bestaan uit een curriculum dat voor iedereen hetzelfde is, het laatste en derde jaar is een specialisatie jaar.
-Tijdens onze opleiding leer je diverse kanten van de fotografie kennen, studiotechniek, camera kennis, conceptuele modefotografie, documentaire fotografie, maar ook kunstgeschiedenis en analoge fotografie maakt deel uit van je studie.
+Tijdens onze opleiding leer je diverse kanten van de fotografie kennen, studiotechniek, camera kennis, conceptuele modefotografie, documentaire fotografie, maar ook kunstgeschiedenis en filmen maakt deel uit van je studie.
 Je medestudenten komen uit alle landen van de wereld en dat maakt het studeren bij ons nog leuker en beter.
 Elke cultuur kijkt en evalueert beeld namelijk anders.
 Omdat er bij ons op school vaak naar je foto’s gekeken wordt en ook veel over gediscussieerd wordt, leer je dus ‘wereld’ fotograaf te denken en werken.
 Dit geeft je een nog beter fundament in je latere fotografie carriere.

 A Low-key image